dbeinhauer/etra_challenge/README.md

 # etra_challenge

+Homework to the "Informatics and Coginitive Science 1" course.
 Data Analysis of the ETRA Dataset.

 ## Setup